MatAtBread/nodent/README.md

 Changelog
 ==========

+24-Apr-18 v3.2.2

+- Fix the lifetime of let and const loop variable declarations (the previous implementation correctly limited the scope, but not the lifetime of the loop declarations, meaning the would be re-used if referenced in a callback)
+- Move compiler-only tests into a different sub-directory since they are now duplicates of the tests in nodent-compiler.

 18-Apr-18 v3.2.0

 - Use `nodent-compiler @3.2.0`, which in turn uses the `nodent-transform@3.2.0`, which is the base AST transformer (with no parser or code generator), which is also used